-If you want to own a property in Spain by early 2021 – or even by the end of the Brexit transition period – you will need to book your viewing trip.
+If you want to own a property in Spain by the end of summer or early autumn 2021 you will need to book your viewing trip.
 The legal processes take a minimum of 45 days.
 It takes that long to organise certificates, legal searches, the notary etc. But assuming no issues, it won’t take longer than 45 days either.
 The kind of issues that can delay matters are homes out in the countryside because we have to involve an architect.

 When should we see a lawyer?

 As soon as you decide to buy!
 Then your lawyer can start planning everything ahead and talk it over either online or over the telephone.
 It’s really important to consult a lawyer before you’ve found a property and signed anything.

 To put your own questions or to be put in touch with a specialist and affordable Spanish property lawyer, click here.

 Not understanding how it all works, on things like the legal processes, tax, etc, means you’re immediately out of your comfort zone.
 That often makes people frightened to make a decision.
 So the best thing to do is clear up all the questions at the start.
 The role of the notary can also cause confusion, for example, but this is also something that your lawyer will organise on your behalf.

 Is buying in Spain safe?